At Western University, we pride ourselves on offering the best student experience inside and outside of the classroom.

 Orientation Week at Western is a week-long event that focuses on welcoming you, helping you meet other first-year students and giving you a chance to learn about the different aspects of life at Western.

-Indigenous Services’ Academic Transition Opportunities (ATO) program also hosts orientation events for incoming Indigenous students in the summer and beginning of September.
+Indigenous Services’ Academic Transition Opportunities (ATO) Program hosts orientation events for incoming Indigenous students in the summer and beginning of September.

 Clubs and Societies

 Joining a club opens up many opportunities and allows for a balance between academic life and extracurricular activities.
-With close to 167 student clubs at Western, there’s something for everyone.
+With close to 167 student clubs at Western, there is something for everyone.
 Clubs you can join include the Creative Writing Club, Electronic Gaming Association and Fashion and Lifestyle Society.

 The Indigenous Student Association (ISA) raises awareness about Indigenous postsecondary matters, along with supporting cultural events on campus, such as the powwow, or hosting social events throughout the year.